Purneema-Kumari/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction
 There was a hypothetical bank which was facing the high credit default rate.
 So the strategy which the bank has come up with is to identify the risky customers.
-The objective of this project was to identify the characteristics and recommend suitable actions which will help the bank to reduce overall default rate.
+The objective of this project was to identify the characteristics and recommend suitable actions which would help the bank to reduce overall default rate.

 **Business Problem:**
 To identify the risky customer using data.